 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

-This is how to make a delicious and nutrient-dense Carrot, Apple and Celery Juice!
+This is how to make this delicious and nutrient-dense Carrot, Apple and Celery Juice recipe !

 - 2 carrot in medium pieces